 Silex World Unveils Modular Micro-Refinery Model for Allied Critical Materials Supply Chains

-Modular micro-refineries enable regional processing of rare earths and strategic metals closer to feedstock, industry, and allied supply chains.
+Modular micro-refineries enable regional rare earth processing closer to feedstock, industry and allied manufacturing supply chains.

 The platform combines Silex World’s alkali-based recovery process, continuous low-energy conversion system, and digital traceability architecture into compact modular units intended for deployment near recycling centres, industrial waste streams, ports, and advanced manufacturing clusters.